DallasNovakowski/DallasNovakowski/content/authors/admin/_index.md

 ---
-bio:  I am a behavioral scientist interested in leveraging open science, consumer research, and evolutionary psychology to help people and organizations make better decisions.
+bio:  I am a behavioral scientist interested in leveraging rigorous consumer research and equitable partnerships to help people and organizations make the decisiosn that are best aligned with their values.
 education:
   courses:
   - course: Ph.D. in Management (Marketing)